thufschmitt/tix-papers/context/nix/general-presentation.md

 a state where it is not even able to boot.
-Moreover, the state of the system is hardly reproducible: several machines with the same set of installed packages may be in totally different states (depending on the exact sequence of actions that led to having that given set of packages).
+Moreover, the state of the system is hardly reproducible: several machines with the same set of installed packages may be in totally different states depending on the exact sequence of actions that led to having that given set of packages.
 In particular, installing and then uninstalling a package may not get the system back to its original state.

 Nix proposes a radically different approach: from the point of view of the user, the configuration of the system is fully determined as the result of the evaluation of an expression in a pure functional language (also called Nix).
-Coupled with an on-disk memoization system, this approach brings many improvements, like a better reproducibility, transparent rollbacks, atomic upgrades, …
+Coupled with an on-disk memoization system, this approach brings many improvements, like better reproducibility, transparent rollbacks, atomic upgrades, …

 #### The Nix language